cynthiateeters/hap-blog-starter/content/blog/hybit-images-lab.md

 ## Try it out!

-{% hapPose "waving", "HAP waving with his new image optimization knowledge", 180 %}
+{% hapPose "thumbs-up", "HAP approving fast load times", 300 %}

 I learned SO much building this lab!
 Images went from "just put a photo on the page" to understanding responsive delivery, modern formats, lazy loading, and performance optimization.
 The 8-second vs 1.6-second comparison alone changed how I think about web development.